mattearly/dmpower/README.md

 # About

 [Dungeon Master Power](https://github.com/mattearly/DungeonMasterPower/releases) is a powerful minimalistic interactive terminal-based Dungeons & Dragons's 5th Edition Toolkit.
-The intention is to make being the Dungeon Master less tedious and time consuming so you can focus more on your game's story, and less on looking up charts.
+The intention is to make being the Dungeon Master less tedious and time consuming so you can focus more on your game's story, and less on looking up charts and stat blocks.
 See the [MANUAL](MANUAL.md) for screenshots and information about the ever-evolving toolset.

 # Getting Started